-Proposed Activity Scope Objective Lead Agency# Lower Basin Remedies Evaluate and prioritize potential ecological remedies noted in the OU-3 ROD.
+PROPOSED ACTIVITY SCOPE OBJECTIVE LEAD AGENCY Lower Basin Remedies Evaluate and prioritize potential ecological remedies noted in the OU-3 ROD.
 Data sources to support this include RI/FS data, Clean Water Act (CWA) projects and current data collection activities.
 Conduct pilot projects and implement, as appropriate, remedies that are captured in decision documents and that have a low potential for recontamination and/or that may inform future remedy decisions.
 Capture any such actions in annual work plans.
 Ensure that remedies are coordinated with natural resource restoration activities.
 Coordinate as needed with the governmental structure that manages the Trail of the Coeur d'Alene's remedy.
 Identify recreation areas for remediation or develop substitute clean areas along the South Fork and main stem CDA River.
 Identify and implement programs to make recreation site users aware of human health risks along the river corridor and further educate people on how to minimize any risks.
 Utilize information and recommendations from the Enhanced Conceptual Site Model (ECSM) for the Lower Basin.
 The ECSM serves to refine the current working understanding of the Lower Basin with respect to river flows and contaminated sediment transport and deposition.
 EPA is working with the Lower Basin PFT to help determine the type and amount of data necessary to measure and model sediment transport and river system dynamics in the Lower Basin.
 The 2 Dimensional Hydraulic model will be further refined and the 2 Dimensional Sediment Transport Model will undergo validation, calibration and documentation.
-These data, computational models, and other inf01mation will be used to examine Lower Basin remedies previously selected in the 2002 OU- 3 ROD and determine whether the selected actions should be modified or supplemented.
+These data, computational models, and other information will be used to examine Lower Basin remedies previously selected in the 2002 OU- 3 ROD and determine whether the selected actions should be modified or supplemented.
 The 2002 ROD provides a large degree of flexibility in how EPA chooses to approach development and implementation of remedies in the Lower Basin.
 However, EPA may select supplemental actions, which are not explicitly identified by the ROD, and which may require additional ROD amendments or Explanation of Significant Differences (ESD).
 The Lower Basin work will likely include review of select remedial actions identified in the 2001 Feasibility Study Report.
-EPA with state and federal agencies andCDA Tribe
+EPA with state and federal agencies, CDA Tribe, and Restoration Partnership.

-Proposed Activity Scope Objective Lead Agency# Lower Basin Remedies (continued) An updated, Lower Basin Strategic Plan is planned to be completed in 2017 and will guide work during this period and beyond.
+12/13/17 1 5 4 5 PROPOSED ACTIVITY SCOPE OBJECTIVE LEAD AGENCY Lower Basin Remedies (continued) An updated, Lower Basin Strategic Plan is planned to be completed in 2018 and will guide work during this period and beyond.
 The actions that EPA intends to undertake will be documented and updated as part of the SCIP.
 Several pilot projects will be planned and implemented during this period including beach augmentations/modifications, river bed pilot project analysis, and floodplain soil capping and amendments.
 The Lane Marsh incremental thin layer capping treatability study initiated in 2015 by EPA will continue for at least the early portion of this five year period.
 Additionally, in collaboration with the EPA Office of Research and Development, bench-testing will be conducted to determine if bioavailability of toxic metals in contaminated soils and sediments can be reduced effectively.
 Implement programs to continue to address the need to accommodate dispersed recreation understanding the concern for human health issues.
-EPA with state and federal agencies andCDA Tribe
+EPA with state and federal agencies, CDA Tribe, and Restoration Partnership.